Morley Pedals: Sound Enhancement Products

 The Reverb product line evolved from the Hammond Organ Company, where the Reverb was originally used in organs.
 The company later began marketing the unit to amplifier manufacturers.
 In 1962, Leo Fender, introduced what was then called the "Hammond Reverb", in Fender's, now legendary, "Twin Reverb" amp.
 This established reverb in guitar amps from that time forward.
 In 1971, Hammond Organ moved Reverb production to its Accutronics division located in Geneva IL.
 Slowly the "Hammond Reverb" became known as the "Accutronics Reverb".

 In 1977, Accutronics became a member of the Marmon Group of companies.
 In 1982 all of Accutronics divisions were consolidated into one building located in Cary, IL.
 In 1986 the company acquired OC Electronics, thus becoming the only domestic manufacturer of Reverb units.
 In 1989, the company acquired the "Morley" trade name from Tel-Ray Electronics in Hollywood, CA. In January 1990, Accutronics, Inc. moved its Reverb and Morley divisions into a separate facility in Cary, IL.

 In May 1991, the Reverb and Morley divisions of Accutronics were incorporated into the entity, Sound Enhancements, Inc. In 1999, Sound Enhancements became a member of the Stainless Industrial Company.
 In 2001, Sound Enhancements, Inc. acquired Ebtech.
 As of August 2005, the company name was changed to Sound Enhancement Products, Inc and is currently an independently owned company.

 Sound Enhancement Products, Inc. (SEPI) manufactures O.E.M. electro-mechanical spring reverberation devices, primarily sold to guitar amplifier manufacturers.
 Commonly called "reverb units", these devices are sold under the "Accutronics" trade name.
 Reverb units provide electronic reverberation in an amplifier to produce a sound that is more natural to the human ear.

 SEPI also, manufactures foot-controlled pedals, effect boxes and footswitches that alter, enhance and/or control sounds created from an electronic musical instrument, primarily an electric guitar.
 These devices are sold under the "Morley" trade name.
 As of December 10, 2001, SEPI also manufactures audio solution devices sold under the "Ebtech" trade name.
 As of March 2007, SEPI also distributes Pedal Pad Brand products for MKS Profession Stage Products.

 Endorsements

 The modern Morley company has continued to release new models to this day.
 Many modern artists endorse and use their pedals.
 Artists known to use them include Steve Vai, who has a signature model: the Bad Horsie.
 Adam Darski (Nergal) from Behemoth and Mark Tremonti are also notable Morley artists; the latter has a signature wah-wah pedal.
 In addition, Metallica's early bass player, Cliff Burton, used an original Tel-Rey 'chrome' Morley Wah Boost along with an Ibanez Tube Screamer overdrive unit.
 It was similar to the company's current Morley Power Wah model.
-See Morley Pedals official site for more information.